 Touring the wine regions of Central and Eastern Washington

 Nearly all Washington State wines are produced from grapes grown in central and eastern Washington where the climate and soil provide ideal growing conditions.
 You can taste wines at hundreds of wineries dotted along the rolling hills of Washington wine growing country.
-In March and August, during Washington Wine month, you can tour wine regions and visit hundreds wineries.
-Listed below are some of our favorite wine tasting areas, in order by distance from Seattle.

 Get free shipping on Alaska Airlines Taste and Tote program if you are a Mileage Plan member.
 The program allows one case of wine to travel free when travelling on Alaska Airlines out of the Walla Walla, Tri-Cities/Pasco, or Yakima Airports.